-Located in Nebraska City, Nebraska, the Arbor Day Foundation built Lied Lodge in 1993.
+In Nebraska City, NE, the Arbor Day Foundation built Lied Lodge in 1993.
 Nestled on the Arbor Day Farm, guests get to enjoy a 260-acre National Historic Landmark.
 Lied Lodge is perfect for families, events, and even romantic getaways.
 Rooms start at $129, and you can get special packages that include spa treatments, too.

-Lied Lodge has two suites and 138 guest rooms, all with nature-inspired decor and most rooms have incredible views.
+Lied Lodge has two suites and 138 guest rooms, all with nature-inspired decor, and incredible views.
 During our stay, we were on the top floor and got to enjoy a thunderstorm while we slept—it’s one of our favorite parts about living in the Midwest!

 Behind the Lodge are hazelnut trees, and if you’re lucky, you’ll spot a black cat who enjoys the attention of passersby.
 We couldn’t go anywhere without the kids spending a good twenty minutes cuddling on the cat.